All Episodes

 So I agreed to.

-And yeah, again, imagined, imagined.
+And again, imagined, imagined.

-The white of her eye shows in the bottom corner, closest to her nose.
+The white of her eye shows in the bottom corner closest to her nose.

 So again, she's imagining what just happened next.

-Then he, you know, I said, I began to, sorry, Can you hear all this stalling and the hard bits about, you know, the orgy going on about being asked, those she kind of goes through and then she starts stalling when she has to reassemble the whole story severely.
+And the hard bits about, you know, the orgy going on, about being asked, those she kind of goes through and then she starts stalling when she has to reassemble the whole story severely.

 So she hasn't even learned the script or practiced it.